amegahed/NativeBio/INSTALL.md

   }
 ```

-If you have configured your software so that it is not located in the root of your DocumentRoot folder of your web server, then you may need to set the servers to point to the correct location:
+If you have configured your software so that it is not located in the standard location in the DocumentRoot folder of your web server, then you may need to set the client to point to point to the correct location of the server:

 ```
 "servers": {